chivian/chivian/README.md

 <img src= 'Banner two.png' />

 ### Hello World!
 Thanks for stopping by!!
-#### I am a business woman who ditched a 9 year career in the fast paced world of enterprise sales in both the public and private sector for my one true passion: Using computer alogorithims to solve problems of all kind.
-I have an extensive  background in electrical/electronics engineering amd ICT but best of all I am a mummy!!!
+#### I am a data scientist and machine learning engineer who ditched a 9 year career in the fast paced world of enterprise sales in both the public and private sector, for my one true passion: Using computer alogorithims to solve problems of all kind.
+I have an extensive background in electrical/electronics engineering , business development, data science and but best of all I am a mummy!!!

 #### Ok now before I bore you with stories on how my daughter is a genius and is so adorable , A few housekeeping notes.........

-- 🔭 I’m currently working on improving tax governance, processes and regulation in emerging markets with data science and analytics
+- 🔭 I’m currently working on improving tax governance, processes and regulation in emerging markets with data science and advanced  analytics
 - 🌱 I’m currently learning everything!!
 But most especially machine learning with IBM cloud
 - 👯 I’m looking to collaborate on data science and engineering open source projects
 - 🤔 I’m looking for help with: A lot but would get back to you in a few......